 - undifferentiated embryonal sarcoma of the liver (UESL) — a rare liver tumor that most often affects children 6-10 years old

 We also treat liver tumors that are not cancerous (they’re “benign”).

 Treatment of cancerous liver tumors depends on staging.
-Staging considers the size and location of the tumor (or tumors), how easily it can be removed by surgery, and whether it’s spread to nearby or distant organs.
-We also look at a child’s age and overall heath to help us develop a treatment plan that might include these options, together or on their own:
+Staging considers the size and location of the tumor (or tumors), how easily it can be removed by surgery, and whether it has spread to nearby or distant organs.
+We also look at a child’s age and overall heath to help us develop a treatment plan that follows this three-step approach:

 - bland embolization, which uses small particles to shut off the blood supply of the tumor